 Working forests in Washington are a vital part of our economy and culture.
-However, since the 1980s, more than one sixth—17 percent—of Westside forests have been converted to other land uses.
-As working forests vanish, so do many benefits for communities—local timber, natural resources jobs, clean air and water, and recreation.
+However, since the 1980s, more than one sixth—17 percent—of Western Washington forests have been converted to other land uses.
+As working forests vanish, so do many benefits for communities including local timber, natural resources jobs, clean air and water, and recreation.

 How can your community participate?

-How can local communities prepare to nominate a community forest?
+How can local communities nominate a community forest?

-- Identify sources of funding for local share of funding
+- Identify sources of funding for the local share of funding

-- Solidify broad local community support for Community Forest nomination
+- Gain broad local community support for Community Forest nomination

 - Identify and secure broad community support for proposed forest management principles for nominated Community Forest

-- Contact Andrew Hayes, DNR's natural resources policy specialist, to discuss the next steps in the nomination process
+- Contact Andrew Hayes, DNR's Executive Policy Advisor, to discuss the next steps in the nomination process

 Executive Policy Advisor